mhwlng/kiosk-server/README.md

 ## Visual Studio Publish Action

-When using 'Publish' -> Visual Studio automatically synchronises all files to ~/kiosk-server using winscp.
+When using 'Publish' -> Visual Studio automatically synchronises all files to ~/kiosk-server using WinSCP.

 Adjust paths, ip address, user and password in .csproj file as required :
 ```